-All funds raised from SkyRise Chicago support Shirley Ryan AbilityLab’s quality clinical care and cutting-edge research that advance ability for more than 50,000 adults and children around the world every year.
-As a non-profit organization, the hospital’s work is supported by fundraising events such as SkyRise, which raise millions of dollars in support of patients’ recoveries every year.
+Shirley Ryan AbilityLab’s quality clinical care and cutting-edge research advance ability for more than 50,000 adults and children around the world every year.
+As a nonprofit organization, the hospital’s work is supported by fundraising events such as SkyRise, which collectively raise millions of dollars in support of patients’ recoveries every year.

-“The Willis Tower and Skydeck are honored to host SkyRise Chicago and support Shirley Ryan AbilityLab for the thirteenth year in a row,” said Randy Stancik, general manager, Skydeck Chicago.
-“This year, we’re excited for participants to enjoy our transformed Skydeck experience and new interactive museum, which were unveiled this past spring after an extensive redevelopment.”
+“The Willis Tower and Skydeck are honored to host SkyRise Chicago and support Shirley Ryan AbilityLab for the fourteenth year in a row,” said Randy Stancik, general manager, Skydeck Chicago.
+“In addition to reaching new heights, participants have an opportunity to enjoy our transformed Skydeck experience, featuring a new interactive museum celebrating the unique personality, history, neighborhoods and sites of Chicago.”

 About Shirley Ryan AbilityLab